Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 See the top level Elektron-SDK README.md for details.

 # Issues and Workarounds

 - ESDK-380 If CompressionType is set to "None", the CompressionThreshold range check still occurs
 - ESDK-421 need infinite timeout support for PostAckTimeout and RequestTimeout in EMA
-- ESDK-455: Shared windows solution file doesn't build ema if the libxml2 library in eta doesn't already exist.
 - ESDK-398 XMLTrace may not flush all information to trace file
 - ESDK-385 ChannelSet with two multicast channels userQLimit set incorrectly
 - ESDK-395 NiProvider360 application uses 100% CPU when CTRL-C pressed while publishing data